Bioinspired armor: Scales

 Elasmoid scale strength against force loading are significant due to their macrostructure.
 The macrostructure is composed of their positioning, shape, and scale features.
 Elasmoid scales are oval in shape, three quarters of which is covered by neighboring scales.
 This overlapping does not only allow for the movement of the organism while maintaining complete coverage, but also aids in the compressive force resistance.
 When the scales are loaded with a compressive force, it is distributed across all the neighboring scales.
 As these scales are bent into each other, in compressive loading or in natural movement, the scales exhibit a material hardening effect.
-This allows for each scale to be produced below the required stiffness to protect against an attack, however when joined together in an overlapping pattern, the material is able to resist large compressive forces.
+This allows for each scale to be produced below the required stiffness to protect against an attack, however when joined in an overlapping pattern, the material is able to resist large compressive forces.
 This is one structure that this armor design uses to maintain light weight.

 Another major macroscale system of the elasmoid scales are the physical scale features.
 The scales have grooves running from the focal point of the scale towards the edge, known as radii, as well as rings around the focal point in a concentric pattern, known as circuli.
 Both the radii and circuli are hypothesized to help in the bending mechanisms of the scale as well as aid in anchoring the scale into the dermis.

 The macroscale structures of the scales are largely important for the armors function; however, the microstructures give the materials their impressive properties.
 These scales are made from composite materials.
 These are mineralized protein matrices that allow for the strength and toughness of the mineral while reducing the brittle effects of these materials with protein components.
 In the elasmoid scale there are three main layers.
 The Limiting layer, which is the outermost layer; the elasmodine outer, and the elasmodine inner layers which are defined by their level of mineralization.